 For a 15-credit minor in Spanish, students complete the following:

-These electives may include any 200- or 300-level Spanish course beyond SP 0211 taught at Fairfield University, courses taken abroad, or the coordinated seminar with instructor approval.
+These electives may include any Spanish course beyond SPAN 2211 taught at Fairfield University, courses taken abroad, or the coordinated seminar with instructor approval.
+At least one of these electives must be a 4000-level course.

-- SP 0220 is a prerequisite for all subsequent Spanish classes.
-After taking SP 0220, students may take all remaining courses (required and elective) at any time and in any order, provided individual course prerequisites are met.
+- It is strongly recommended that all minors also take SPAN 3285 Introduction to Spanish Linguistics, SPAN 2220 Topics in Language and Culture or SPAN 2220H Advanced Spanish for Heritage Speakers as prerequisite for all subsequent Spanish classes.
+After taking SPAN 2220 or SPAN 2220H, students may take all remaining 2000-level courses (required and elective) at any time and in any order.

-Major requirements may include approved courses from study abroad partners.
+Minor requirements may include approved courses from study abroad partners, and ultimately the final approval for said courses resides with the Spanish Faculty.
+Please consult with a Spanish faculty member before registering for courses abroad.
 Students are encouraged to study abroad in a Spanish speaking country.
 In order to have courses taken abroad count toward the Spanish major or minor, two conditions must be met:

 - The courses are taught entirely in Spanish.